Last Updated on November 21, 2023 by David Michael

 These are the things that give your home bar that little bit of finishing polish.
 Small touches like these can turn an ordinary drink into an extraordinary cocktail.

 Setting up your home bar is really easy.
 Just follow our guide and start with just a few things.
 Build up your collection of spirits and glassware and equipment at your own pace.
+Only add things as you need them and you will end up with a bar that functions for you.
 You’ll be entertaining in style in no time at all.